Summary

 The Nissan Ariya is a mid-sized five-door SUV, and the Japanese manufacturer’s first attempt at a large all-electric (EV) family car.
 After a year of delays due to supply shortages, the Ariya arrived in the UK in the middle of 2022.

 Customers can choose from two battery grades – the standard 63kWh unit or the ‘extended range’ 87kWh battery, which Nissan promises can travel 250 miles and 329 miles respectively from full charge.
-While entry-level models use a single 160kW electric motor to power the front wheels, the faster range-topping variant is all-wheel drive, with a motor in the front and the back.
+While entry-level models use a single 160kW electric motor to power the front wheels, higher-spec variants are all-wheel drive, with a motor in the front and the back.
+The top-spec model is the Ariya Nismo, which pushes out 430hp.

 “The Ariya is a great-looking and well-equipped electric family SUV”, Carwow explains, “but its boot is a bit on the small side and other EVs have better charging capabilities.”